Tangle Equations, the Jones conjecture, slopes of surfaces in tangle complements, and q-deformed rationals: Preliminaries

 \subsection{Rational and Algebraic Tangles and Links}

-In order to state the results we will need some preliminaries.
-Throughout the paper, $2$-tangles will be called \underline{tangles} for brevity.
-They will be represented by diagrams in round disks $D^2$ with ends at NE, SE, SW, NW points of $\p D^2.$ The $\la-1\ra , \la0\ra , \la1\ra $ and $\la\infty\ra $ tangles and the \underline{tangle addition} are defined in Fig. \ref{f-basictangles}.
+Throughout, $2$-tangles will be called \underline{tangles} for brevity.
+They are proper tame embeddings of $1$-manifolds into $D^3=D^2\times (-1,1)$ with ends at NE, SE, SW, NW points of $\p D^2,$ where $D^2$ is a compact disk identified with $D^2\times \{0\}.$ Tangles are considered up to isotopies fixing $\p D^2$.
+A \underline{$2$-string tangle} is one which consists of two strings only (no loops).
+The $\la-1\ra , \la0\ra , \la1\ra $ and $\la\infty\ra $ tangles and the \underline{tangle addition} are depicted in Fig. \ref{f-basictangles}.

 The result of adding $n$ tangles $\la 1\ra $ (respectively: $\la -1\ra $) together is denoted by $\la n\ra $ (respectively $\la -n\ra $), for $n=1,2,3...$ These tangles, together with $\la 0\ra$, are called \underline{integral.}